Right to release

 Finding forever homes for research animals

-Support the ‘Right to Release’ Beagle Freedom Australia's signature legislation, requires laboratories to offer dogs and cats for adoption after their 'use' in research and teaching, instead of euthanising them.
+Support the ‘Right to Release’ Beagle Freedom Australia's signature legislation, requires Research Facilities to offer dogs and cats for adoption after their 'use' in research, instead of euthanising them.

 The Right to Release is a common-sense, and compassionate proposal to help save dogs and cats from tax-payer funded research laboratories.
 The legislation facilitates a relationship between laboratories and registered non-profit animal rescue organisations so that when the animals are no longer needed, they can be placed up for adoption.
 Ensuring that dogs and cats used for testing and experimentation get every opportunity to have a life after labs and get adopted into loving homes.

 There is a deficiency of law right now and the opportunity for a post-laboratory life for these animals is completely dependent on the discretion of research workers to volunteer their time to try to find these animals homes.
 Not surprisingly, most choose not to do so.
 And when they do, it often leaves the animal at risk of ending up in the pound system because the institutions do not offer follow up care, training or advice to the new families.